 Her favourite dumplings are pork and chinese cabbage filled.
 They require an extra step than their Pork and Chives cousin (check out that post and see how sweet J looks when she was a little younger).

 Here, the Wong Bok (Chinese Cabbage) needs to be sliced, salted to draw moisture out.
 I let the cabbage sit in a sieve over a large bowl and squeeze as much water out of them as I can.
-It will look like there is a huge amount of cabbage, don’t worry, it does reduce drastically in volume after blanching and a whole cabbage can indeed go into making 120 dumplings.
+It will look like there is a huge amount of cabbage, don’t worry, it does reduce drastically in volume after salting and a whole cabbage can indeed go into making 120 dumplings.

 They are the perfect partner to beautiful pork mince, as their flavour is more neutral than chives, providing a clean tasting match.
 You also won’t feel the need to brush your teeth and gargle with mouthwash three times after eating them.

 J and I enjoy this time together, wrapping the little parcels.
-Below are photos with her showing you how the pleating is done. (scroll to the bottom for the recipe itself) or watch my viral-ish dumpling making reel.
+Below are photos with her showing you how the pleating is done (scroll to the bottom for the recipe itself) or watch my viral-ish dumpling making reel.

 They are perfect for freezing (on a tray, dusted with a bit of flour); boiling, steaming and pan frying.
 I have included two cooking methods in the recipe below.
 Now, time to roll up your sleeves and get ready to wrap!